 Next to Pinning, pin the text to the top, bottom and both sides of the canvas.
 Pinning the text will mean it always maintains the same distance from the canvas's border.

-To make the color of the frame change in response to a tap on the screen of the device, we used the Patch Editor to build a really simple graph.
+Now we'll make the color of the frame change in response to a tap on the screen of the device.

 You've already created the frame_color_mat patch.
 Create the other 3 patches by right-clicking anywhere in the Patch Editor, and choosing them from the menu.
 Select: